smartmeio/arancino-daemon/README.md

 ## Setup

+> Note: if you previously installed one of the previous versions (1. *. *) it is recommended that you flush the
+>redis databases.
+Many keys have different names and others have been eliminated.

 ### Install Arancino Module using CLI
 There are two repositories, one for release packages and one for development (snapshot), both are available in [packages.smartme.io](https://packages.smartme.io).